By: Shaul Vilkomir-Preisman

 Additionally, all of the mutated samples feature the function same exports and share the same fake file metadata

-All of the effort Ursnif’s operators have put into their means of delivery appears to be well worth it for them, as when this dropper was first uploaded to VT (slightly after we had prevented it in a customer environment) it was only detected by only 6 of 57 scanning vendors.
-This case highlights how threat actors are using increasingly sophisticated techniques to ensure that their malware is not detected and that analysis post-detection will be much more complicated.
+All the effort that Ursnif’s operators have put into their mechanism for delivery, appears to have paid off and been well worth it.
+When this dropper was first uploaded to VT (slightly after we had prevented it in a customer environment) it was only detected by six out of 57 scanning vendors.
+This case highlights how threat actors are using increasingly sophisticated techniques to ensure that their malware is not detected and that analysis post-detection is much more complicated.

 Dropper, prevented and investigated sample